Wikipedia: Research use

-A 2017 MIT study suggests that words used on Wikipedia articles end up in scientific publications.
+A 2017 MIT study suggests that words used in Wikipedia articles end up in scientific publications.
 Studies related to Wikipedia have been using machine learning and artificial intelligence to support various operations.
 One of the most important areas is the automatic detection of vandalism and data quality assessment in Wikipedia.

-In February 2022, civil servants from the UK's Department for Levelling Up, Housing and Communities were found to have used Wikipedia for research in the drafting of the Levelling Up White Paper after journalists at The Independent noted that parts of the document had been lifted directly from Wikipedia articles on Constantinople and the list of largest cities throughout history.

 Related projects

 Several interactive multimedia encyclopedias incorporating entries written by the public existed long before Wikipedia was founded.
 The first of these was the 1986 BBC Domesday Project, which included text (entered on BBC Micro computers) and photographs from more than a million contributors in the UK, and covered the geography, art, and culture of the UK.
 This was the first interactive multimedia encyclopedia (and was also the first major multimedia document connected through internal links), with the majority of articles being accessible through an interactive map of the UK.
 The user interface and part of the content of the Domesday Project were emulated on a website until 2008.

 Several free-content, collaborative encyclopedias were created around the same period as Wikipedia (e.g. Everything2), with many later being merged into the project (e.g. GNE).
 One of the most successful early online encyclopedias incorporating entries by the public was h2g2, which was created by Douglas Adams in 1999.
 The h2g2 encyclopedia is relatively lighthearted, focusing on articles which are both witty and informative.

 Subsequent collaborative knowledge websites have drawn inspiration from Wikipedia.
 Others use more traditional peer review, such as Encyclopedia of Life and the online wiki encyclopedias Scholarpedia and Citizendium.
 The latter was started by Sanger in an attempt to create a reliable alternative to Wikipedia.